Time Series

 ARMA (autoregressive moving average) models

 Models for a time series with no trend (the constant mean is taken as 0).
-They incorporate the terms in both an autoregressive model and a moving average model.
+They incorporate the terms in both an autoregressive (AR) model and a moving average (MA) model.

 autocorrelation